zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 - After the `save` method is executed, the print statement shows the `Department` object's `id` attribute has been updated to contain an integer value corresponding to the primary key of the new table row.

-Notice also that a new class instance is not added to the dictionary (i.e.
-`Department.all`) until the `save()` method is called to persist the object to the database.
-We want the dictionary to match what is being stored in the database so that we can eventually map a table row to an existing class instance.

 The `save()` method does not return a value, but we can query the database table and create a list from the result.
 Execute this code: